Eldemelo/Beehive-Buzz/test/METRICS.md

 ### Engagement

-* Number of logins - Track when a user opens the app and logs in via a parameter that increases each time somebody logs in
+* Number of active daily users - Tracks how many users log in and use the app daily
 * Average Engagement per active user - already available on Firebase

 ### Adoption